darenr/report_creator/README.md

 - [Documentation](https://report-creator.readthedocs.io/en/latest)
 - [Getting Started](https://report-creator.readthedocs.io/en/latest/getting_started.html)

-Library to assemble reports in HTML from various components using python
+Library to assemble reports in HTML from various components using python.
+Inspired by DataPane which is no longer maintained and targetted more interactive use cases.

 ## Features